|The Dorothy Schroeder Memorial Fund honors

 • provides AJLSC awards to those who excel or make significant contributions to Jewish libraries or Judaica librarianship.
 Generally, the Dorothy Schroeder Award is presented to recipient(s) every other year at our installation of officers meeting.

 • enables AJLSC to grant financial assistance to its members.
 Funds are granted as interest-free loans or other assistance to members, in order to continue their library education.
-Also, stipends are given toward the national Association of Jewish Libraries annual conference.
+Also, stipends are given toward the national Association of Jewish Libraries annual conference (click for Application Form).

 AJLSC accepts donations to the Dorothy Schroeder Memorial Fund to continue the support of Judaic Librarianship.
 If you wish to contribute, please contact Roberta Lloyd, Chair of the Dorothy Schroeder Memorial Fund.
 Your donation will be acknowledged with a special Tribute Card.